DISTRIBUTION – Over 39,000 online retail outlets

-Simultaneously, our role is to explain a distribution and marketing solution that makes the most sense for your unique book.
+Simultaneously, our role is to explain a distribution and marketing solution that makes sense for your unique book.

 A book does not have to be returnable to sell through any of these channels.
-You will make much more money per book sale than through either wholesale or retail distribution.
+You will make more money, per book sale, than through either wholesale or retail distribution.

 Let’s clarify the difference between a distributor, wholesale or retail distribution.

 Ingram have the ordering systems of 39,000 independent and chain bookstores.
 Libraries and online retailers worldwide.
 Plus, every major e-book retailer (including iBookstore, Kobo, Amazon Kindle, Barnes & Noble Nook, etc.).
 In other words, accessing more than 195 countries, your title/s get true worldwide distribution.